johnosbb/CeaiveEditor/deployment.md

 This can be fixed by:

-- calling PyInstaller from the same directory as your main script OR removing any __init__.py files (empty __init__.py files are not required in Python 3.3+)
+- Calling PyInstaller from the same directory as your main script OR
+- Removing any __init__.py files (empty __init__.py files are not required in Python 3.3+) OR
-OR using PyInstaller's paths flag to specify a path to search for imports.
+- Using PyInstaller's paths flag to specify a path to search for imports.
 E.g. if you are calling PyInstaller from a parent folder to your main script, and your script lives in subfolder, then call PyInstaller as such:

 ```sh
 pyinstaller --paths=subfolder subfolder/script.py.